Easy Low-Carb Guacamole Tostadas

 - Preheat the oven or toaster oven to 450F/230C.
 Brush the baking sheet with olive oil and then toast the tortillas for about five minutes to get them crisp and lightly-browned.
 Turn them several times and watch carefully.
 (I’ve had a few burned ones!)

 - To make the Easy Guacamole, first mix the lime juice into the avocado, working quickly so the avocado doesn’t start to turn brown.
 Then mix in desired amount of Green Tabasco Sauce (affiliate link) or other hot sauce of your choice, salt, and your favorite chili powder (affiliate link).
-(And if you want to make this even easier by using pre-made guacamole, no judgements from me!)

 - You’ll also need some shredded (thinly sliced) lettuce and grated cheese.